GuanceCloud/datakit/internal/man/docs/en/datakit-monitor.md

 - `Enabled Inputs` displays a list of open collectors:

-	- `Input`: Refer to the collector name, which is fixed and cannot be modified
+    - `Input`: Refer to the collector(input) name, which is fixed and cannot be modified
-	- `Instances`: Refer to the number of the collector turned on
+    - `Count`: Refer to the number of the collector turned on
     - `Crashed`: Refer to the number of crashes of the collector

-- `Inputs Info`: It is used to show the collection situation of each collector.
-There is more information here, which is decomposed one by one below
+- `Inputs Info`: It is used to show the running status of each collector.
+There is more information here:

     - `Input`: Refer to the collector name.
 In some cases, this name is collector-specific (such as Log Collector/Prom Collector)
-	- `Category`: Refer to the type of data collected by the collector (M (metrics)/L (logs)/O (objects...)
+    - `Cat`: Refer to the type of data collected by the collector (M (metrics)/L (logs)/O (objects...)
-	- `Freq`: Refer to the acquisition frequency per minute of the collector
-	- `Avg Pts`: Refer to the number of line protocol points collected by the collector per collection (*if the collector frequency Freq is high but Avg Pts is low, the collector setting may be problematic*)
-	- `Total Feed`: Total collection times
+    - `Feeds`: Total updates(collects) since Datakit started
-	- `Total Pts`: Total line protocol points collected
+    - `TotalPts`: Total points collected of the collector
-	- `1st Feed`: Time of first collection (relative to current time)
-	- `Last Feed`: Time of last collection (relative to current time)
+    - `Last Feed`: Time of last update(collect), relative to current time
-	- `Avg Cost`: Average consumption per collection
+    - `Avg Cost`: Average cost of each collect
-	- `Max Cost`: Maximum collection consumption
-	- `Error(date)`: Whether there is a collection Error (with the last Error relative to the current time)
+    - `Errors`: Collect error count(if no error, empty here)

 - The prompt text at the bottom tells you how to exit the current Monitor program and displays the current Monitor refresh rate.